QuantEcon/InstantiateFromURL.jl/README.md

 ## Considerations

-* Notebook environments are perfectly reproducible, so long as you specify a static object for activation (a hash or tag).
+* Asset environments are perfectly reproducible, so long as you specify a static object for activation (a hash or tag).
-* Notebooks can be moved around the local machine without consequence, and traded between machines.
+* Assets can be moved around the local machine without consequence, and traded between machines.
-* The only thing which determines the notebook's state is the notebook itself (through the TOML requirement).
+* The only thing which determines the asset's state is the notebook itself (through the TOML requirement).